hiimOmagh/LumiBuddy/docs/architecture/navigation_overview.md

 Each feature module (`feature-measurement`, `feature-plantdb`, `feature-diary`, `feature-growschedule`) exposes its own navigation graph which is included in the main app graph.
-Actions between fragments rely on Android Navigation component IDs as defined in their respective `res/navigation` XML files.
+Actions between fragments rely on Android Navigation component IDs as defined in their respective respective
+`res/navigation` XML files.

+See [Feature Entry Points](feature_entry_points.md) for the list of fragments or activities that start each module and the Dagger components that inject them.